Monkey Dust: Episodes

 Each episode featured animation by several different companies including Slinky Pictures, Nexus Productions, Sherbet Animation, Caroline Mabey, Picasso Pictures, and VooDooDog, but is linked by recurring themes/jokes and seamless transitions between sketches.
 The episodes are untitled but instead are known by the characters introduced or the one-off sketches included.
 The principal writers and creators of the series were Harry Thompson and Shaun Pye, although other contributors were responsible for a significant proportion of the work; sometimes collaborating with Thompson and/or Pye; sometimes contributing fully formed sketches to the show.

 A short overview of the main characters, called a nocturne, set in the various characters' bedrooms with no dialogue and a depressing accompanying song, usually precedes the final section.

 Music

 The animation in each episode is accompanied by contemporary music which helps the transition between scenes.
-Numerous songs by Goldfrapp, Boards of Canada and Black Box Recorder.
+Numerous songs by Goldfrapp, Boards of Canada and Black Box Recorder feature.
 The theme music for all three series is by Eels ("That's Not Really Funny" from Souljacker).

 The inclusion of music from Goldfrapp during the first series would have pre-dated the commercial release of their debut album, but production on the series took so long that by the time of airing, Goldfrapp were about to release their second album.
 Thompson and Pye comment on this in the Series 1 DVD commentary.

 Release

 On 8 November 2004, the first series of Monkey Dust was released in the UK on DVD.
 Several musical substitutions had to be made from the television airing, as artists such as Cliff Richard and David Gray would not allow their work to be used on the DVD.
 Cover versions of the original songs were used instead.

 The second and third series were broadcast on BBC Two and BBC Three respectively.
-Only the first series of Monkey Dust was commercially released on DVD, however, in September 2009 eight episodes from across series 2 and 3 (along with four episodes from the already released series 1) were made available for download from iTunes, though these are no longer available.
+Only the first series of Monkey Dust was commercially released on DVD; however, in September 2009 eight episodes from across series 2 and 3 (along with four episodes from the already released series 1) were made available for download from iTunes, though these are no longer available.
 Another reason for the lack of DVD releases of the later series is thought to be the 'teenage jihadi' sketches being considered unsuitable in the wake of the 7 July 2005 London bombings that occurred a few months later.